October Health – 2025 Report

 Effects of High Parenting Stress on Health and Personal Lives

-- Seek Social Support: Connecting with friends, family, or support groups can help share the burden.
+- Seek Social Support: Lean on friends, family, or parenting support groups for assistance or advice.

 Impact on the India Economy